 Automated workflows can slash redundant processes and departments.
 When you start automating your business processes, you will soon realize how much time departments in your company spend running around in circles, finding and collecting data that shouldn’t take so long.

 For example, how complex is it for someone in your organization to replace the toner in a printer?
 To request vacation days off?
 To request a new hire on the team?
 If these things take day or more to initiate and complete, you are wasting time that could have been spent doing something much more productive.

 The best workflow management systems come with some kind monitoring capability that allows process admins to identify bottlenecks and track waste.
 This functionality, combined with report and analytics, can prove to be a powerful tool for companies to avoid unnecessary cost and focus on the important areas.

 Most businesses turn to automated workflow management for cost-cutting, but it can also be a revenue driver as well.

 In a typical, paper-based manual system, your sales reps might be limited to how many order enquiry forms they can fill out in a day.
 Or, they may lose sales because it takes a few days to get approval for a new quotation.
 Similarly, your order delivery team might be hamstrung by slow processes that make it impossible to scale.

 When you add automation, you are removing the boundaries and ceilings that kept your organization functioning at a certain level.
 Automated forms and workflows mean you can get more work done every day and that means more revenue.

 Save Money.
 Save Time.

 When you are considering a workflow management solution, think not just about the amount of time you will save, but in real dollar amounts.
 You can reduce errors and your team can focus its time on the high-priority tasks that keep your organization running.
-Combined with better data for better decisions, using an automated workflow tool is a clear example of how you can save money with a more technologically-advanced office.
+Combined with better data for better decisions, using an automated workflow tool like Kissflow Workflow is a clear example of how you can save money with a more technologically-advanced office.